“If you want to do a few small things right, do them yourself. If you want to do great things and make a big impact, learn to delegate.”

 As a project manager, leadership success is much more than managing a long list of tasks and working day in and day out for your team’s success.
-It is also about how well you are at delegating tasks and managing them end-to-end.
+It includes passing the baton by delegating tasks and sharing workload effectively.

-And for successful delegation, you must pass the baton and share your workload effectively.
-While you may be hesitant to delegate tasks at first, with practice, you will learn how to delegate tasks and help your team members accomplish tasks together.
+While you may be hesitant to delegate tasks at first, with practice, you will learn how to delegate tasks and help your team members accomplish projects together.

-So be with us as we throw the spotlight on how to delegate tasks effectively and get things done.
+Stay hooked as we throw the spotlight on how to delegate tasks and get things done effortlessly.

 Delegation is the transfer of specific tasks from a superior to a subordinate.
-It refers to granting responsibility or authority to a member of the team for the completion of a particular task.
-It is one of the most useful management skills that help managers reduce their workload and take out time for other important activities that matter the most for a project.
+It refers to granting responsibility or authority to a team member to complete a particular task.
+It is one of the most helpful management skills that help managers reduce their workload and take time for other high-level activities that matter the most for a project.

-As a manager, when you delegate work and responsibilities, you inadvertently build a stronger team that is built to last.
-So, you cannot afford to ignore the importance of delegation as it helps you:
+As a manager, when you delegate responsibilities, you inadvertently build a stronger team that is built to last.

 - Empower your team by granting them greater autonomy